-Being the decision-maker for a company's employees is a big responsibility, not least when it comes to occupational benefits.
-Regardless of whether a company is being set up or is in the midst of changing the pension fund, the choice of OPA solution greatly affects employees' retirement savings.
-As the conversion rate also determines the level of employees' pensions in the future, those in charge should look at the conversion rate of the available pension funds.
+Being the decision-maker for a company’s employees is a big responsibility, not least when it comes to occupational benefits.
+Regardless of whether you are starting up a company or switching pension funds, your choice of OPA solution has major repercussions for your employees’ retirement savings.
+The conversion rate plays a key role here – it determines how much employees will be able to save for their retirement.

 The conversion rate is a fixed percentage used to calculate the level of annual pension based on the amount of retirement assets saved.